nguyensang28/Kruistz-cursors/README.md

-# Graphite cursors
+# Kruistz cursors
-This is an x-cursor theme inspired by [Graphite gtk theme](https://github.com/vinceliuice/Graphite-gtk-theme)
+This is an X11 Cursor theme inspired from [Graphite gtk theme](https://github.com/vinceliuice/Graphite-gtk-theme)

 ## Installation
 To install the cursor theme simply copy the compiled theme to your icons